MSP-1 Specification

 3. Required fields

-• name — the human-readable page title.
+• name — human-readable page name or structured naming block.

 4. AI interpretation rules